-All month in odd-numbered years: This months-long contemporary arts extravaganza that is the Venice Biennale begins in June in odd-numbered years and ends in November.
+- La Biennale: This months-long contemporary arts extravaganza happens every other year and runs from June through November.
 It features art, dance, film, architecture, music, and theater.

-You'll never forget seeing an opera at Venice's famous opera house, Teatro La Fenice.
-Visit the Teatro La Fenice website for details on schedules and tickets.
+- Opera Season at La Fenice Theater: You'll never forget seeing an opera at Venice's famous opera house, Teatro La Fenice.
+Besides classic Italian operas, there's also piano competitions and contemporary music.